Arwynstorm88/Arwynstorm88/README.md

 - 👋 Hi, I’m @Arwynstorm88
 - 👀 I’m interested in learning coding to change my career path.
 Outside of that I am into gaming, reading, and my children
-- 🌱 I’m currently learning python through boot.dev
+- 🌱 I’m currently pursuing my Bachelor of Science degree in Computer Science through SNHU
 - 💞️ I’m looking to collaborate on anything that will help me learn more.
 - 📫 How to reach me?
 I will be adding more contact info soon
 - 😄 Pronouns: he/him